torvalds/linux/Documentation/driver-api/usb/writing_musb_glue_layer.rst

     }

-This is the last part of the device registration process where the glue layer adds the controller hardware device to Linux kernel device
+This is the last part of the device registration process where the glue layer adds the controller hardware device to GNU/Linux kernel device
-hierarchy: at this stage, all known information about the device is passed on to the Linux USB core stack:
+hierarchy: at this stage, all known information about the device is passed on to the GNU/Linux USB core stack:

    .. code-block:: c
     :emphasize-lines: 5,6